orbeon/orbeon-forms-doc/Form-Builder-~-Services.md

 ## Testing a service

 The Test button allows you to test the service.
-Before doing this, you might want to set data in the request body first.
+Before doing this, you might want to set data in the request body.
 Form Builder executes the service, and then provides information about the response returned, including:

 - Whether an error occurred (green or red highlight)
 - URL called